Cadecraft/remslice/README.md

 - `tip {nickname} {grep prompt}` - load a file like above, but automatically call the `grep` command below on it
 - `grep` - search through the currently loaded file for lines containing a specific term (case-insensitive; instantly displays)
 - `tda` - "todo append": add an entry into the todo file specified in `remrc.txt` (entries are automatically markdown bulleted with a dash)
+- `tdt` - "todo top": display the top (most recent) few entries in the todo file specified in `remrc.txt`

 ## More